prakashtyata/WP-plugin/readme.txt

 ## Installation

-1. Download ChatGPT SEO Wizard from the Wordpress plugin repository.
+1. Download SEO Wizard with ChatGPT from the Wordpress plugin repository.
 2. Activate the plugin in the Wordpress admin area.
 3. Configure the plugin settings using.
 4. Get OpenAI API token from [here](https://openai.com/blog/openai-api/)

 ## Usage

-1. To generate an SEO title, simply enter a short phrase into the ChatGPT SEO Wizard settings page.
+1. To generate an SEO title, simply enter a short phrase into the SEO Wizard with ChatGPT settings page.
-2. To generate an SEO description, enter a longer phrase into the ChatGPT SEO Wizard settings page.
+2. To generate an SEO description, enter a longer phrase into the SEO Wizard with ChatGPT settings page.
-3. To generate a product description, enter a longer phrase into the ChatGPT SEO Wizard settings page.
+3. To generate a product description, enter a longer phrase into the SEO Wizard with ChatGPT settings page.
-4. To generate a product FAQ, enter a longer phrase into the ChatGPT SEO Wizard settings page.
+4. To generate a product FAQ, enter a longer phrase into the SEO Wizard with ChatGPT settings page.
-5. To generate an FAQ schema, enter a longer phrase into the ChatGPT SEO Wizard settings page.
+5. To generate an FAQ schema, enter a longer phrase into the SEO Wizard with ChatGPT settings page.

 == How does it work ==